ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RemoteSpecifier.AddAlias(AlternateRemoteSpecifier)
 ~~~

-To scope an alias to a specific transport protocol or protocol stack,
+To scope an alias to apply conditionally to a specific transport
+protocol (such as defining an alternate port to use when QUIC
+is selected, as opposed to TCP), an alias Endpoint can be
-an Endpoint can specify a protocol specifier.
-Protocol specifiers
+associated with a protocol identifier.
+Protocol identifiers are
-are strings where slashes separate protocol names.
-The API
-documentation of a Transport Services system implementation ought to
-contain a list of selectable protocol specifiers.

-Normally, an endpoint ought not to request a specific transport protocol or
-protocol stack.
-The Transport Services system is responsible for mapping
-the API to a specific available transport protocol stack and managing
-the available network interfaces and paths.
-When specifically needed,
-this automated selection could be overridden (e.g., for testing or
-debugging purposes).
+objects or enumeration values provided by the Transport
+Services API, which will vary based on which protocols are
+implemented in a particular system.

 ~~~
 AlternateRemoteSpecifier.WithProtocol(QUIC)